A Theoretical and Empirical Comparison of Gradient Approximations in Derivative-Free Optimization: Gradient Approximations and Sampling

 The bound on the first term is given by \eqref{eq:GSG_bound1} or \eqref{eq:cGSG_bound1}.
 What remains is to bound the second term $\| g(x) - \nabla F(x)\|$, the error due to the sample average approximation.

 Since \eqref{eq:GSG} (and \eqref{eq:cGSG}) is a (mini-)batch stochastic gradient estimate of $\nabla F(x)$, the probabilistic bound on $\| g(x) - \nabla F(x)\| $ is derived by bounding the expectation, which is equivalent to bounding the variance of the (mini-)batch stochastic gradient.
 Existing bounds in the literature, see e.g., \cite{tripuraneni2017stochastic}, are derived under the assumption that $\|g(x) - \nabla \phi(x)\|$ is uniformly bounded above almost surely, which does not hold for GSG because when $u$ follows a Gaussian distribution, $\frac{f(x+\sigma u) - f(x)}{\sigma} u$ can be arbitrarily large with positive probability.
 Here, we bound $\| g(x) - \nabla F(x)\| $ only under Assumptions \ref{assum:lip_cont} or \ref{assum:lip_cont_hess}.
-It is shown in \cite{nesterov2017random} that Assumption \ref{assum:lip_cont} implies that $\nabla F(x)$ is $L$-Lipschitz, and that Assumption \ref{assum:lip_cont} implies that $\nabla^2 F(x)$ is $M$-Lipschitz.
+It is shown in \cite{nesterov2017random} that Assumption \ref{assum:lip_cont} implies that $\nabla F(x)$ is $L$-Lipschitz continuous; by applying similar logic it can be shown that Assumption \ref{assum:lip_cont_hess} implies that $\nabla^2 F(x)$ is $M$-Lipschitz continuous.

 The variance for \eqref{eq:GSG} can be expressed as

 and the variance of \eqref{eq:cGSG} can be expressed as